I will never forget my first inside sales consulting job.

 Listen actively and ask questions.
 Once you learn valuable information from your prospect you can start building your pitch.

-Record The Calls of Your Inside SDRs
+13. Record Calls of Your Inside SDRs

 Recording your sales calls can instill the skill of active listening among your team members.